 - 1 cup sour cream

 Stir in the salt, brown sugar, garlic powder, dried thyme or Italian seasoning, spaghetti and tomato sauces.
-Simmer on low for about 10 minutes.
+Simmer on low for about 5-10 minutes.
+This is to develop more flavor in the sauce.
 Taste and adjust the seasoning to your taste.

 Preheat the oven to 350 F. Mix the cream cheese and sour cream together.
 You can use an electric mixer for convenience.